Maura Hennigan: Political career

 From 1982 through 2005, Hennigan was a member of the Boston City Council.
 She was first elected in November 1981, the final election when all seats were at-large.
 She was subsequently re-elected to nine two-year terms as the representative for District 6 (Jamaica Plain and West Roxbury).
 In November 2001, she successfully ran for an at-large position, and was re-elected in November 2003.
 She was the first woman to chair Boston's Ways and Means Committee.

-In 1986 she was a candidate for Massachusetts Auditor.
-She finished second in a three way Democratic primary to A. Joseph DeNucci.

-Hennigan unsuccessfully ran for Mayor of Boston in November 2005.
-She was defeated by incumbent Thomas Menino, who garnered 67% of the vote.
+In 1986, Hennigan was a candidate for Massachusetts Auditor.
+She finished second in a three way Democratic primary, losing A. Joseph DeNucci but placing ahead of Charles Yancey.
+In 1997, she lost the party primary for the Democratic Party nomination in the special election for the Massachusetts Senate seat in the Suffolk and Norfolk District -placing third behind Brian A. Joyce and Maureen Feeney.
+In both 1984 and 1996, she was elected to the Massachusetts Democratic Party State Committee.
+She unsuccessfully ran for Mayor of Boston in November 2005, being defeated by incumbent Thomas Menino (who garnered 67% of the vote).

-In 2006, Hennigan was elected Clerk of the Criminal/Business Court of Suffolk County, after defeating Assistant Clerk of Court Robert Dello-Russo.
-She is the ninth elected official to hold this position and the first female.
-She was reelected in 2012 and 2018.
+In 2006, Hennigan was elected clerk of the Criminal/Business Court of Suffolk County, defeating assistant clerk of court Robert Dello-Russo.
+She became the ninth elected official to hold this position, as well as the first female official.
+She was reelected in 2012, 2018, and 2024.